 - Thoroughly whisk or sift together the baking soda, salt and flour, then gradually add the flour mixture to the batter and stir with a rubber scraper until incorporated.
 Add nuts if using.

 - Pour into pan and smooth to edges.
-Bake for about 1 hour (50 to 60 minutes) in the lower third of the oven.
+Bake for 45 minutes, and if banana bread isn't done continue baking for another 15 or so.
 Bread is done when a skewer or pick inserted comes out clean.